Mingachevir

 The current city was founded in 1948, partly by German prisoners of war captured during World War II.
 Mingechevir is also home to Mingachevir Polytechnic Institute.
 The city forms an administrative division of Azerbaijan.
-The district is located 323 km from Baku and 17 km from the Baku-Tbilisi railway.
+The district is located 323 km from the capital Baku and 17 km from the Baku-Tbilisi railway.
 Geographically, the region is located in the center of the republic on both sides of the Kura River.

 History

 The archaeological history of this area extends from the eneolith era (3000 BC) to the AD 17th century.
-In 1871, Adolf Berge, chairman of the Caucasus archaeological committee, gave information about the archaeological monuments of Mingachevir at the second congress of archaeologists in St Petersburg. wrongfully presenting Mingachevir as an ancient settlement.
+In 1871, Adolf Berge, chairman of the Caucasus archaeological committee, gave information about the archaeological monuments of Mingachevir at the second congress of archaeologists in St Petersburg, wrongfully presenting Mingachevir as an ancient settlement.

 After this, Mingachevir remained out of archaeologists' attention until the mid-1930s when archaeological researches resumed as part of the construction of the hydroelectric power station.
 In 1935, researches under the leadership of Prof. Pakhomov revealed two ancient settlements and cemeteries, which were composed of various types of graves.
 Unfortunately, World War II prevented the research from being completed.

 The construction of the hydroelectric power station started immediately after the war.
 This marked the start of systematic and planned research of Mingachevir as an ancient settlement.
 Archaeological excavations were carried out from April 1946 to August 1953 by a group of archaeologists headed by S. M. Qaziyev in connection with the construction of the Mingachevir hydroelectric power station under a decision by the Supreme Board of the Azerbaijani Academy of Sciences.
-Over 20,000 historical monuments – graves and tumuli, means of production, things related to daily life, jewellery etc., which reflected historical periods in chronological sequence, were found during the excavations.

-Most ancient written monuments in Caucasian Albanian alphabet and other archaeological finds proved that Mingachevir was a 5,000-year-old settlement.
-The majority of these finds are currently exhibited in the Azerbaijani Historical Museum, while part of them is held at the Mingachevir Historical Museum.

-Historical sources indicate that a fierce battle took place between the powerful army of Roman commander Pompey and the army of Albanian governor Oris just on the territory of the current dam on the bank of the River Kur in the 1st century BC.
-Historical facts also prove that the ancient Silk Road ran via Mingachevir.
+Historical sources indicate that a fierce battle took place between the powerful army of Roman commander Pompey and the army of Albanian governor Oris just on the territory of the current dam on the bank of the Kura river in the 1st century BC.

 Renowned Turkish traveller Evliya Çelebi, who lived in the 17th century AD, wrote about Mingachevir and described it as a large settlement on the right bank of the River Kur near the Bozdag Mountain.
-According to him, several mosques, workshops manufacturing fibre silk and silk cloth, bathhouses etc. were operating in this settlement.
+According to him, several mosques, workshops manufacturing fibre silk and silk cloth, bathhouses, etc., were operating in this settlement.
 The road passing from there used to be called the "road of the messenger".
 The "road of the messenger" connected camelcase and trade roads to Middle East countries and Azerbaijani towns like Saki, Qabala, Samaxi, Barda, Beylaqan and others.